LonamiWebs/Telethon/readthedocs/extra/basic/working-with-updates.rst

 There might be cases when an event handler is supposed to be used solitary and it makes no sense to process any other handlers in the chain.
-For this case, it is possible to raise a ``StopPropagation`` exception which will cause the propagation of the update through your handlers to stop:
+For this case, it is possible to raise a `telethon.events.StopPropagation` exception which will cause the propagation of the update through your handlers to stop:

     .. code-block:: python